 - The overlap mechanism of both African tree (arboreal) and Chinese (ground) pangolin scales is that each scale sits in center of neighboring scales surrounding it in a hexagonal pattern; for each scale, the internal surface partially covers three lower scales, and the external surface is partially covered by upper three scales.
 The overlapping ratios on both the internal and external surfaces of Chinese and African tree pangolin scales are different due to the different shapes and dimensions. - African tree and Chinese pangolin scales, composed of keratinized cells, show similar structure and mechanical properties.
-The scales have a cuticle structure composed of 3-5 layers of loosely attached keratinized cells with 40-70 μm in diameter and 0.5-1 μm in thickness.
-The interior structure consists of three regions: a dorsal region of flattened cells (diameter about $\sim 30 \,\mu m$ and thickness 2-4 $\mu m)$ forming crossed lamellae parallel to scale surface, a middle region of tilted and less flattened cells usually with larger dimensions (3-8 μm thick) constituting lamellae, and a ventral region that is similar to the dorsal region.
+The scales have a cuticle structure composed of 3-5 layers of loosely attached keratinized cells with 40-70 μm in diameter and $\sim 1~\mu m$ in thickness.
+The interior structure consists of three regions: a dorsal region of flattened cells (diameter about \sim 30 μm and thickness 1-3 μm) forming crossed lamellae parallel to scale surface, a middle region of tilted and less flattened cells usually with larger dimensions (6-10 μm thick) constituting lamellae, and a ventral region that is similar to the dorsal region.
 At a still lower spatial scale, the nanostructure is comprised of filaments with 3-5 nm diameter.
 Each lamella is comprised of one layer of cells.
 Tensile deformation to failure reveals crossed fibers between lamellae.
-At the nanoscale, the scales show an interlocking interface between lamellae, which results from the suturelike cell membrane complex between keratinized cells. - The tensile, compression and microindentation responses examined along different loading orientations reveal transverse isotropy in the plane of scale surface (E ~ 1 GPa; ultimate strength ~ 70 MPa at 10^{-3} /s) and a slightly higher strength along the scale thickness direction, correlating with the structure of crossed fibers and lamellae and keratinized cells.
+At the nanoscale, the scales show an interlocking interface between lamellae, which results from the suture-like cell membrane complex between keratinized cells. - The tensile, compression and microindentation responses examined along different loading orientations reveal transverse isotropy in the plane of scale surface (E \sim 1 GPa; ultimate strength \sim 70 MPa at $10^{-3}/s$) and a slightly higher strength along the scale thickness direction, correlating with the structure of crossed fibers, lamellae and keratinized cells. - \bullet The keratin in the pangolin scales is strain-rate dependent, characteristic of a viscoelastic material, which becomes stiffer and stronger at fast loading to combat impacts (at $10^{-1}/s$, the

-• The keratin in the pangolin scales is strain-rate dependent, characteristic of a viscoelastic material, which become stiffer and stronger at fast loading to combat impacts (at 10^{-1} /s, the Young's modulus and tensile strength reach 1.5 GPa and 108.7 MPa, respectively), and are able to absorb large amount of energy when loaded at low strain rate (at 10^{-5} /s).
-The strain rate sensitivity values are 0.07 and 0.08 for African tree and Chinese pangolin scales, typical of polymers and hair keratin.
+Young's modulus and tensile strength reach 1.5 GPa and 108.7 MPa, respectively), and are able to absorb large amount of energy when loaded at low strain rate (at $10^{-5}/s$).
+The strain rate sensitivity values are 0.07 and 0.08 for African tree and Chinese pangolin scales, respectively, typical for polymers and hair keratin.
 The fracture mode changes from fiber tear and rupture, lamella pull-out, to trans-lamellar fracture with increasing strain rate, akin to a ductile-to-brittle transition.
-Hydration plays an important role in mechanical behavior, leading to significantly decreased Young's modulus (~0.27 GPa) and tensile strength (~34 MPa).
+Hydration plays an important role in mechanical behavior, leading to significantly decreased Young's modulus (\sim 0.27 GPa) and tensile strength (\sim 34 MPa).

-The structural features and the corresponding mechanical properties of pangolin scales are distinct from other typical keratinous materials, because of the specific functionalities required in the protection.
-The knowledge gained in this investigation will help advance our understanding of the biological solutions in designing materials and promote more efficient bioinspired structures.
+The structural features and the corresponding mechanical properties of pangolin scales are distinct from other typical keratinous materials because of the specific functionalities required in the protection.
+The knowledge gained in this investigation will help advance the understanding of the biological solutions in designing materials and promote more efficient bioinspired structures.